Limitation of Institutional Liability

 Fort Valley State University is covered by the Family Educational Rights and Privacy Act (FERPA) of 1974.
 FERPA is a federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.

-FERPA gives parents certain rights with respect to their children’s education records.
-These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
-Under this Act, students have the right to: (1) inspect and review education records maintained by the institution that pertain to them, (2) challenge the content of records on the grounds that they are inaccurate, misleading or a violation of their privacy or other rights, and (3) control disclosures from their education records with certain exceptions.
+FERPA gives parents certain rights with respect to their student’s education records.
+These rights transfer to the student when he or she reaches the age of 18 or attends a postsecondary institution.
+Under this Act, students have the right to:

 In accordance with Title IX of the Education Amendments of 1972 (“Title IX”) and the University System of Georgia Sexual Misconduct Policy, FVSU does not discriminate on the basis of sex in any of its education programs or activities or in employment.
 FVSU is committed to ensuring a safe learning and working environment for all members of the FVSU community.

 In order to reduce incidents of sexual misconduct, FVSU is required to provide prevention tools and to conduct ongoing awareness and prevention programming and training for the campus community.
 Such programs will promote positive and healthy behaviors and educate the campus community on consent, sexual assault, alcohol use, dating violence, domestic violence, stalking, bystander intervention, and reporting.

 When sexual misconduct does occur, all members of the FVSU community must report it promptly to the Title IX Coordinator or a Responsible Employee.